 The Company's overall compensation levels are targeted to attract the management talent needed to achieve and maintain a leadership position in the businesses where the Company chooses to compete.
-In general, given the complexity and competitiveness of the Company's business, the Committee believes it is often necessary to pay above median compensation to attract the high quality management talent needed to run the Company's business.
-In setting executive compensation, the Compensation Committee compares the total direct compensation (comprised of base salary, annual incentives, and long-term incentives) for the Company's named executive officers to the 50 th - 75 th percentile based upon appropriate market reference information, including when appropriate, broad industry survey data and the Company's Compensation Comparison Group (described below).
-The Company does not target or position compensation at a specific percentile relative to the market data, but rather uses this information as a general guide in setting or assessing executive compensation.
+The Company does not target or position compensation at a specific percentile relative to market data.
+However, given the complexity and competitiveness of the Company's business, as well as the high cost of living in San Diego where its principal offices are located, the Committee believes it is often necessary to target pay above median (depending on the role and the individual) to attract the high quality management talent needed to run the Company's business.
+In setting executive compensation, the Compensation Committee compares the total targeted direct compensation (comprised of base salary, annual incentives, and long-term incentives) for the Company's named executive officers to market reference information, including when appropriate, broad industry survey data and the Company's Compensation Comparison Group (described below).
+The company uses this information as a general guide in setting and assessing executive compensation levels and practices.